SteffenPL/steffenpl.github.io/src/research/projects/cell-migration-model.md

 and chemotaxis.

 **The following simulation is absolutely preliminary.
 It is a simplified** version which I prepared for a public science event ("Lange Nacht der Forschung" in Vienna, 2022).
-The goal during the event was to explore under which conditions cells organise themself.
+The goal of the event was to explore under which conditions cells organise themself.

+Some experiments one can perform with the simulation:
+- Do cells still migrate collectively in the absence of cell-cell repulsion?
+- How important is confinement?

 <div>